qmonnet/dataplane/README.md

 just cargo build --package=dataplane
 ```

-You should now have ELF executables in `target/x86_64-unknown-linux-gnu/debug/dataplane` and `target/x86_64-unknown-linux-musl/debug/dataplane`.
+You should now have an ELF executable in `target/x86_64-unknown-linux-gnu/debug/dataplane`.

 You can build in release mode with